A Place for Mom

 What is California’s Form 602a?

-Using Form 602a is one way to ensure that the facility has all the information it needs before the senior can move into the facility.
+By state regulation, California RCFEs must determine that their residents meet the facility’s specific admission criteria and that it can provide proper care.
+Using Form 602a is one way to ensure the facility gets all the information it needs before the senior can move in.

-Families can find the form on the California Department of Social Services website.
-A Place for Mom advisors also have the form handy for families who want to move a loved one into a California residential care facility for the elderly.
+Families can find Form 602a on the California Department of Social Services website.
+A Place for Mom advisors also have the form handy for families who want to move a loved one into a California RCFE.

 The physician’s report requires the following:

-• A patient history
+• A patient’s medical history

 • A patient physical examination